junior-devleague/cyber-security/CP-Round1-Instructions.md

 ### When: <br>
 - 11am-4pm
-- Please get there before 11am as the competition will start promptlyat 11.
+- Please get there before around 10:30am as the competition will start promptly at 11.
 - We may end early as well so make sure to tell your ride!

 ### What To bring: <br>
 - Yourself!
 And Your Teammates!
 - Water/beverages to drink and snacks if you feel you need it.
 Lunch will be provided!
 - Any notes that you have taken, resources, etc.
-- Your own device(s) if you want too, we will have computers with everything ready at the academy
+- Your own device(s) if you want too, we will have computers with everything ready at the academy.

 ### Contact <br>